2023 Best Political Science & Government Schools in the Rocky Mountains Region

 After completing their degree, political science graduates from CWI carry an average student debtload of $11,838.

 University of Denver came in at #9 in this year’s edition of the Best Political Science & Government Schools in the Rocky Mountains Region ranking.
-Located in the large city of Denver, DU is a private not-for-profit college with a large student population.
+Located in the large city of Denver, DU is a private not-for-profit school with a large student population.

 On average, political science graduates from DU take out $20,500 in student loans while working on their degree.